tamarhessen/Signly/README.md

 # Signly

-## This project is the front end of the web application of facebook.
+## This project is the front end of the web application of signly.

 ### Made by: Tamar Hessen and Sapir Yanai